nordic-rse/nordic-rse.github.io/content/about/membership.md

 To become a member you need to
  - register by filling out the [membership form](https://forms.gle/FXdTv2mtBn53gHxx9).
  - pay the membership fee.
 See the [instructions](/about/membership-fee).
+   - if you want to be a member but cannot afford the fee, send an email to WHERE?? to ask for a concessionary membership.
+Each request will be evaluated by the board individually.

 **Duration**:
  - Your membership expires after each annual meeting.
-To be exact, the membership fee expires at the end of October each year.
+To be exact, the membership expires at the end of October each year.